Icon for tener — to have

 repetition

-The most useful translation for tener is to have, because nearly every use connects back to the core idea of holding or possessing something0.
+Tener means to have, and nearly all of its uses connect back to the core idea of holding or possessing something0.

 tener